-Traveling in a shared economy has changed significantly since the advent of the internet.
+Travelling in a sharing economy has changed significantly since the advent of the internet.
 Almost all businesses and practices that have been influenced by the internet get better.
-Processes are improved and services conducted efficiently.
+Processes are improved, and services conducted efficiently.

-For budget travelers, among other culture enthusiasts, traveling in a shared economy has been a boon and a run to for many who wish to travel the world and save the world.
+For budget travellers, among other culture enthusiasts, travelling in a sharing economy has been a boon and a run to for many who wish to travel the world and save the world.

 Using a shared economy to travel sets you aside from the touristic travel.
 It allows you to meet locals and have intimate connections with the local environment.

 We are going to review some of the most popular and reliable sites that allow you to connect with people and travel on a shared economy.

 These sites use the same concept of allowing people to connect and travel cheaply by sharing the costs.
-Some allow you to share accommodation costs, traveling cost and so much more.
+Some will enable you to share accommodation costs, travelling expense and so much more.

 To put it into perspective, you get people willing to allow you to spend a night on their couch, their floor or their rooms at a very affordable price.

 This allows you to get a local perspective of the destination you are visiting.
-Couchsurfing can be used by people of all ages.
+People of all ages can use Couchsurfing.
 Its creators like to see it as a platform that allows for cultural exchange.

 Other sites that offer similar services as Couchsurfing include; Hospitality club, be welcome, Global Freeloaders